 Our Mission

-IAHR represents people of faith and allies who educate and advocate in Maryland, DC, and Virginia for corrections systems to abolish unnecessarily punitive practices such as solitary confinement and to instead focus on rehabilitation and successful reentry of our citizens.
+IAHR is a cross-cultural coalition of people of faith and their allies.
+We educate and advocate in Maryland, D.C., and Virginia for correction systems that end inhumane practices, such as solitary confinement, and instead focus on rehabilitation and successful reentry.

 Our Vision